OleksF/B2B-App-Decision/README.md

 # B2B-App-Decision

-The minmalist interactive site with the viz is (here)[https://oleksf.github.io/B2B-App-Decision/].
-The point is to demo how hierarchies can be folded out as interactive web elements, with links mapped to corresponding drill-down featuring some segment-specific analysis.
-Based on a study of B2B app development decision motivators (referenced below).
+A minimalist interactive (site)[https://oleksf.github.io/B2B-App-Decision/] to be a proof of concept for how data hierarchies can be folded out as interactive web elements.
+Hierarchy links mapped to corresponding drill-down analysis (charts + text).

+Not intended as a full data viz demo--pretty high cognitive load as it's currently built.

+Based on a study of B2B app development intent among execs (referenced below).

 ---